FRRouting/frr/doc/developer/workflow.rst

 License for contributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-FRRouting is under a “GPLv2 or later” license.
+FRR is under a “GPLv2 or later” license.
 Any code submitted must
 be released under the same license (preferred) or any license which
 allows redistribution under this GPLv2 license (eg MIT License).

 Signing Off
 ~~~~~~~~~~~

-Code submitted to FRRouting must be signed off.
+Code submitted to FRR must be signed off.
 We have the same requirements for using the signed-off-by process as the Linux kernel.
 In short, you must include a signed-off-by tag in every patch.